RehanSaeed/rehansaeed.github.io/content/posts/2015/building-rssatom-feeds-for-asp-net-mvc/index.md

 Unfortunately, the property to set the icon does not exist on the `SyndicationFeed`, even though it is part of the official specification.
 Luckily for you I have created a quick extension method (Usage shown above) which allows us to set the icon.

-I've also created an extension method to add a Yahoo media thumbnail to an Atom entry.
+I have also created an extension method to add a Yahoo media thumbnail to an Atom entry.
 This is a non-standard extension but worth the effort.
 To use non-standard extensions, requires adding a namespace to the feed element in the XML, that is what the `AddYahooMediaNamespace` method does towards the bottom.

 The extension methods are shown below.
 They use extensibility points on the `SyndicationFeed`, that allows us to augment its functionality.